Mercury (Marvel Comics): Decimation

-All of the remaining students were placed by Emma Frost into an all-out brawl, and the ones deemed to be the best were to be assigned to become a group of in-training X-Men.
-Cessily made the team and began training to become an X-Man.
+Mercury is one of the 198 mutants who retain their powers following M-Day, when the Scarlet Witch depowered most mutants on Earth.
+Subsequently, Emma Frost selects her to join the X-Men.

 Childhood's End and Nimrod

-In the Childhood's End arc, Cessily and the New X-Men defeated Stryker, Josh killing him.
-Shortly afterwards the team went to help Forge who had been sought out by Nimrod for repair.
-During the skirmish X-23 was forced to sever a piece of Mercury's hand to separate her from Nimrod.
-She later commented she'd "always wanted to lose a few pounds."
-The team successfully defeated the robot due to combining the powers of Surge, Mercury, and X-23, and Nimrod was sent back in time.
+In the Childhood's End arc, Cessily and the New X-Men defeat William Stryker, who is killed by Elixir.
+Shortly afterwards, the team go to help Forge, who had been sought out by Nimrod for repair.
+During the skirmish, X-23 is forced to sever a piece of Mercury's hand to separate her from Nimrod.
+The team successfully defeat Nimrod, who is sent back in time.

 Mercury Falling

 After learning of Emma Frost's plan to have X-23 leave the school, Cessily takes Laura to Salem Center for coffee to cool Laura down.
 Just as Cessily realizes that Laura has feelings for Hellion, the coffee shop explodes.
 Facility agents led by Laura's former handler, Kimura come for one of them.
 Laura, believing it is her, begs Cessily to leave, but not before Kimura shoots Cessily with an electric bullet, incapacitating her.
 After capturing Cessily, Kimura leaves before Laura can recuperate from a grenade blast.
 At the lab, Cessily questions who they are and what they want but is given no answers.
 When she replies that her friends will come for her, Kimura informs that "The Elephant" (Mammomax) said the same thing while showing a picture of his corpse in a cell.
 Before dying, Stryker had requested a living weapon be made, a huge beast called Predator X. Mercury's metal skin was needed to give it added powers and durability.
 The Facility scientists strip some of Mercury's biometal, granting Predator X her powers.
 The experiments leave her physically and mentally traumatized, forcing her to recuperate for some time at the institute.
 She eventually regains some of her lost mass.